Nike-Inc/bartlett/README.md

 You can manage the XML job configurations for any job on your Jenkins instance by using the `config` sub-command.

-*Note: at this time Bartlett does not support CSRF, so if you have this security feature enabled you will **not** be able to update configurations.
-Please see [#14] to track progress on this issue.*

 To get the current configuration for your job run the `config` sub-command against the path to your job: